School Handbook

 Conferences to discuss the student’s progress and needs will be scheduled with parents periodically throughout the school year.
 Parents are always welcome to ask for extra conferences.
 We do ask, however, that parents call or send a written request for a conference with the teacher before coming.
 Teachers are on campus until 3:30 p.m. on school days and are willing to work with parents in scheduling conferences at mutually convenient times.
 If parents have questions or concerns about a teacher or a student’s homework, grade, or conduct, please arrange to speak with the teacher before coming to the administration.
 As a general rule, the administration will require this before taking action.

-An orientation/open house is scheduled early in the school year for parents to meet teachers and visit the classrooms, and throughout the year for parents to check their children’s progress.
+An orientation is scheduled to start in the school year for parents to meet teachers and visit the classrooms, and conferences are optional throughout the year for parents to check their children’s progress.
 Parents are encouraged to attend all meetings.

 PHYSICAL EDUCATION

-Physical Education uniforms are required for all 5th-9th grade students participating in Physical Education classes.
-This uniform is available through Lands’ End.
+Physical education uniforms are required for all 5th-9th grade students participating in physical education classes.
+This uniform is available through Lands’ End, and proper athletic shoes are a required part of the uniform.
+All uniforms and shoes should be labeled.
 Students who are not dressed out will receive disciplinary action.
 If a student is not dressed out for three consecutive classes, the student will be asked to order a new P.E. uniform.
 P.E. uniforms should be washed frequently.
+P.E. uniforms should be worn on special dress-down days (Spirit Week, character dress-up days, etc.).

 PROHIBITED ITEMS